kmskog/dcaf_case_management/docs/administering/ONBOARDING_A_NEW_FUND.md

 * Set that fund as Active for scoping purposes:
   * `ActsAsTenant.current_tenant = Fund.find_by(name: NAME)`

-* Set up the Lines:
+* Set up the Cities:
-  * If you didn't get explicit instructions on which lines, that means they just need one, `Main`.
-Run `Line.create name: 'Main'`.
+  * If you didn't get explicit instructions on which cities, that means they just need one, `Main`.
+Run `City.create name: 'Main'`.
-  * If you DID get a set of lines to create, for every line they want, run `Line.create name: LINE_NAME`. ex: `Line.create name: 'Cats'`.
+  * If you DID get a set of cities to create, for every city they want, run `City.create name: CITY_NAME`. ex: `City.create name: 'Cats'`.

 * Set up the first users, and also do a little smoke testing while you're at it:
   * Set yourself up first, using this snippet: